Economic Heterogeneity Indicators (EHIs)

 Earnings

-• At the national level, Black and Hispanic workers, as well as workers without a college degree earned more as a fraction of the earnings of white workers and workers with a degree, respectively, than they did in May 2024.
-However, women workers’ earnings have declined as a share of men’s earnings since a year ago.
+• At the national level, Black and Hispanic workers earned less as a fraction of the earnings of white workers than in 2025:Q2.
+Women workers’ earnings have held steady as a share of men’s earnings since 2025:Q2.

 DOWNLOAD: REGIONAL EARNINGS REPORT | NATIONAL EARNINGS REPORT